sheikhomar/opan/00-todo.md

 # Questions for lecturer or TA
 - Homework 16, Exercise 2.1: Why can we use the Trace operator in Eq.
 2.4?
 Where does the constant come from?
+- Homework 18: Exercuse 3.1: Computation of the conditional probability gives the wrong result.
+Help!

 # TODO
 - Implement chromosome-based genetic algorithm